 This city is about 171 miles North West from Shanghai.
 Industries here are traditionally strong in the automobile, machinery, tourism, software, and food processing industries.
-A hub for the software and information service industry Yangzhou, in 2017 began focusing on energy, medicine, materials, energy conservation and biotechnology.
+A hub for the software and information service industry Yangzhou, in 2017 began focusing on energy, medicine, materials, energy conservation, and biotechnology.
 GDP increase: just under 73%.
 The population is 4.5 million.

 #3 Shenzhen, Guangdong

 Shenzhen is the only first-tier city that continues to expand along with the country leaders.
 Featured industries include high tech and new technologies; cultural and creative industries; finance, and logistics.
-Shenzhen is just over 10.5 miles north of Hong Kong, in Mainland China.
+In fact, Shenzhen is just over 10.5 miles north of Hong Kong, in Mainland China.
 GDP increase: 72%.
 The population is 12.5 million.

 #4 Chengdu, Sichuan

 This city is located deep in the interior of mainland China.
 Chengdu is considered the logistics hub of China’s “Belt and Road” initiative.
 Chengdu was chosen as the most attractive, emerging first-tier city for its commercial resources, urban placidity, and vitality of its residents.
 Chengdu’s focus is on green industry, digital intelligence, creative, and mobile.
 GDP increase: 70.7%.
-Population is 16 million.
+The population is 16 million.

 #5 Nantong, Jiangsu

 Located near the east coast of China on the Yangtze River Delta, Nantong has been known for high-end textiles and electronic information as well as marine engineering.
-Nantong will now also focus on developing industries such as intelligent equipment, new materials, new energy and new energy vehicles.
+Nantong will now also focus on developing industries such as intelligent equipment, new materials, new energy, and new energy vehicles.
 GDP increase: 69.7%.
 The population is also 16 million.

-Benefits of Manufacturing in China
+Benefits of China Manufacturing

 As the Chinese government continues to limit the growth of China’s largest cities, the smaller “emerging first-tier” cities with their lower cost of living, as well as business and investment incentives, are attracting the newest residents.
-Ultimately, this results in the fastest growing cities in China.
+Consequently, this results in the fastest growing cities in China.